merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 {:.notice}
 This post also doubles as a reproducible workflow.
 Feel free to download the associated datapack from [this link](https://figshare.com/ndownloader/files/31119277) and follow along with the commands (or, go your own way and explore the data yourself).
 The commands below were written for anvi'o `v7.1`.
 If you have a newer version of anvi'o and find a command that is not working - sorry.
 We don't always retroactively update these posts as anvi'o evolves.
 Please let us know and we'll see if we can help.

-[TODO: change docs links to v7.1 instead of main]

 ## Setting up our story

 Exciting things are happening right now in the world of marine microbiology.
 Our friend and colleague [Tom Delmont](http://twitter.com/tomodelmont) is publishing a [cool story about heterotrophic bacterial diazotrophs](https://www.biorxiv.org/content/10.1101/2021.03.24.436778v1), or HBDs (the paper is currently in press at _The ISME Journal_).